Joshfairhead/Obsidian/Omnicient/Computer Sci/Rust.md

 #### Notes
-Variables: a box inside which data is put
+Variables: a box inside which data is put.

-Notation forms:
+Data types:

+Type Definitions:
 | Implicit | Explicit |